micmejia/bible-dump/AMPC/Isaiah/Isa 14.md

 That I will break the Assyrian in My land, and upon My mountains I will tread him underfoot.
-Then shall the [Assyrian's] [^d]yoke depart from [the people of Judah], and his burden depart from their shoulders.
+Then shall the [Assyrian's] yoke depart from [the people of Judah], and his burden depart from their shoulders.